Skip to main content

 The persistent activation of the body’s stress response system can lead to significant disruptions in hormonal balance and overall health.

-This sustained pressure forces your to work overtime, a state often colloquially referred to as “adrenal fatigue.”
+This sustained pressure forces your adrenal glands to work overtime, a state often colloquially referred to as “adrenal fatigue.”
 While the term itself is a simplification, it points to a genuine biological phenomenon ∞ HPA axis dysfunction.
 Your body begins to struggle with regulating cortisol production.

 Initially, cortisol levels may remain high, leading to feelings of anxiety, insomnia, and weight gain, particularly around the abdomen.
 Over time, however, the system can become desensitized.
 The communication between your brain and your adrenal glands becomes less efficient.